 Buyers should outline the timeline for the RFP.

 Buyers must include the date when proposals are due, when the award will be announced and desired delivery date.

 Buyers should include any other benchmark dates that vendors need to be aware of.

 How risky is the Paper Cups supply chain?

-Overall, there has been a medium level of risk in the supply chain for paper cups in the three years to 2018.
-Much of this risk comes from paper and pulp mills because key downstream market buyers, such as newspapers and magazines, have decreased consumption of paper products.
-This trend...
+The paper cups market has a medium level of supply chain risk.
+Much of this risk comes from paper and pulp mills because key downstream buyers, such as newspapers and magazines, have decreased their consumption of paper products.
+This trend has hurt many paper and pulp mills financially, which means...
 Subscribe to learn more.